FlowFuse/website/src/handbook/marketing/boilerplate.md

 Node-RED is an open-source low-code programming tool, allowing developers to quickly and easily connect IoT devices, APIs, and online services by creating flow-based applications.
 It uses a drag-and-drop interface to wire together nodes, which can represent devices, APIs, or functions, to process data, and create powerful automations.

-Node-RED is very popular in the manufacturing industry for collecting factory data at the edge and transmitting it to a database or the cloud.
-Its visual programming environment makes it easy for non-traditional software developers to create custom applications that accelerate innovation on the factory floor.

-FlowFuse and Node-RED makes it possible for manufacturing companies to build bespoke, flexible, and resilient applications that solve a business problem and accelerate transformation.
+FlowFuse is the platform that allows manufacturing companies to build custom applications that fit their unique requirements.
+Off the shelf software doesn't work in the manufacturing industry.
+Each manufacturing operation is unique so you need a tool platform that allows your engineers to easily build custom applications that fit your unique requirements.
+FlowFuse and Node-RED combined together is the platform that allows manufacters to build bespoke, flexible and resilient applications that solve their business requirements.